SeldonIO/seldon-core/docs/articles/openshift_s2i.md

 # Summary

-By utilizing Openshift's source-to-image tool data scientists can easily build Docker images for their runtime components to be deployed at scale using seldon-core.
+By utilizing Openshift's source-to-image tool data scientists can easily build Docker-formatted images for their runtime components to be deployed at scale using seldon-core.
 This allows data science teams to use the best machine learning tool for the task and deploy the resulting model in a consistent manner.
 The seldon-core project is working on providing full Openshift integration in the near future so that Enterprise customers can easily utilize machine learning models within their organisation.

+Seldon will be joining Openshift Commons and will be present at [Kubecon Europe 2018](https://events.linuxfoundation.org/events/kubecon-cloudnativecon-europe-2018/) and the OpenShift Kubecon Europe event on Tues 1st May.
+Feel free to contact us to discuss Seldon-Core and Openshift and how they can work together to help data scientists put machine learning into production.